How to Use and FAQ

 (A great company to get inexpensive printing is Family Nest Printing.
 See their deals here and get 10% off by signing up for their email newsletter.)

-Can I use the course to teach at a school or co-op?
+Can I use the course or discussion questions to teach at a school or co-op?

 Purchase of the course is only for one classroom at a school or one family in a household.
-To obtain a license to use in multiple classes at school or a homeschool co-op, contact Gena Mayo at [email protected]
+To obtain a license to use in multiple classes at school or a homeschool co-op, click here or contact Gena Mayo at [email protected].

 Refer a Friend Program: